harrycresswell/typeservices/site/content/page/free.md

 title: "Free Fonts"
 date: 2018-07-02T15:15:29+01:00
 ---
 Who doesn’t like free fonts?!

-All TS fonts are currently available for free.
+All Type Services fonts are currently available for free.

-To get hold of them visit the Fonts page and hit the download link.
-When the form pops up, enter ‘0’ and hit ‘I want this!’ to start the download.
-Please read the licencing information if you’re unsure how you can use your new font.
+To get hold of any font for free visit the Fonts page and hit the download link.
+To start the download, enter ‘0’ and hit ‘I want this!’ in the form.
+Please read the [licensing information](/licensing/) if you’re unsure how you can use your new font.

 ### One Tree Planted

-If however you *do* wish to make a donation for a font you download you are more than welcome and it would be greatly appreciated.

-One tree will be planted for every donation above £1.
-So if you pay £2, for example, 50% from that donation will go towards the [OneTreePlanted.org](https://onetreeplanted.org/) reforestation program.
-I batch donations on a monthly basis.
+For every donation of £2 or more, £1 of your donation will go towards the [OneTreePlanted.org](https://onetreeplanted.org/) reforestation program, where one tree is planted for every £1 donated.
+Donations are completely optional, you are still very welcome to download fonts for free.

 ### Get font updates

 From time to time I update my fonts, add new glyphs and extend their support.
 Leave your email below to be notified about any changes and new font releases.